Tyrn/wei/the-insider-en.typ

      He reached the car and stopped in surprise.

      The car  stood at  the same place and the busted wheel still hunched in the rut.
-The other three wheels had  disappeared  in an unknown direction  - the lonesome car sank on its axles.
+The other three wheels had  disappeared  in an unknown direction---the lonesome car sank on its axles.
 The wipers  were gone off the windshield and the  windshield  was  also  gone.
-Bemish's eyes traveled into the car - radio,  head  supports,  rugs,  handles and  all  five  windows  beside  the windshield  had carefully packed up and left.
+Bemish's eyes traveled into the car---radio,  head  supports,  rugs,  handles and  all  five  windows  beside  the windshield  had carefully packed up and left.
 An untouched first aid kit sat in the back seat.